 A week later, Mom would be ready for round two.
 Yet again the invitation was open and so were her arms.
 Her hugs were the best; she always knew who needed to be held for just a little longer.
 I can still see her standing in her kitchen, wearing her slippers and Sport Knit pants, with one of Dad’s t-shirts covering her blouse.
 “Works better than an apron,” she claimed.
 Her kitchen would transform into a cookie factory.
 Some would mix.
 Others would roll the dough.
 There'd be cookie sheets popping out of the oven for hours on end.
 That was always the best smelling day of the year.
-For the kids, other than taste testing (of course), Mom always set up “The Decoration Station” and encouraged us to get artistic, which obviously meant more sprinkles.
+Then comes my favorite part: “The Decoration Station”.
+It encouraged us to get artistic, which obviously meant more sprinkles; but, the competition was the best part.
+Each year we voted on the winner - the “Cookie Master”, who got to take home our homemade trophy each year.
+When the next holiday season came around, the trophy came back to be handed off to the new Cookie Master.
 Definitely the favorite of the fun holiday traditions!